-Data validation is designed to display messages and prevent invalid entries only when users type data directly in a cell.
-Validation messages won't appear and invalid data can be entered when a user enters data in a cell by copying or filling, a formula in the cell calculates a result that isn't valid, or a macro enters invalid data in the cell.
+Data validation is designed to display messages and prevent invalid entries only when you type data directly in a cell.
+However, validation messages won't appear and invalid data can be entered if you enter data in a cell by copying or filling, if a formula in the cell calculates a result that isn't valid, or if a macro enters invalid data in the cell.

-You may want to audit your worksheets to look for incorrect data that may cause inaccurate calculations or results.
-You can identify cells with data validation that contain invalid data by displaying a red circle around them so that you can easily find and correct any problems.
+You may want to use the data validation tools to check your worksheets for incorrect data that may cause inaccurate calculations or results.
+Cells that contain invalid data appear with a red circle around them so that you can easily find and correct any problems.

 Circle invalid cells